trendscenter/trends-reading-group/README.md

 Please sign up for the mailing list or, if you’re a part of the TReNDS center, join the #reading_group channel on slack at trendscenter.slack.com

 #### Next Meeting
-+ 11/15/2019 - Nonlinear Dimensionality Reduction methods and a generalization
++ 12/06/2019 - "Function Approximation with Neural Networks"

 #### Upcoming Meetings (subject to change)
-11/22/2019 – “Function Approximation with Neural Networks” 11/29/2019 – Meta-learning for neuroimaging
+12/13/2019 – Meta-learning for neuroimaging
-12/06/2019 – What you wanted to know about ICA but were afraid to ask
+12/20/2019 – What you wanted to know about ICA but were afraid to ask

 + Normalizing Flows
 + Time Varying Neural Networks